bitcoin-computer/monorepo/packages/docs/how-it-works.md

 ### Updating Objects and Object Revisions

 Whenever a smart object is updated a transaction is broadcast that spends the outputs representing the object's old state.
-The outputs of the transaction as associated with the new state of the object.
+The outputs of the transaction are associated with the new state of the object.
 The transaction id and output number that is associated with the new state of an object is referred to as it's *revision*.
 The revision is assigned to a property `_rev` of the object.

 ### Ancestors and Roots of Objects